cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-headless/index.md

 {{% pageinfo %}}

-In this tutorial, we explain how to easily set up a cluster of Pis while burning preconfigured SD Cards.
+In this tutorial, we explain how to easily set up a cluster of Pis on a Mac while burning preconfigured SD Cards.
 We assume you use an SD Card reader/writer that is plugged into your manager PI that we configure initially with Pi Imager.